Quarantine (2008 film): Critical response

 The film was not screened in advance for American critics.

-On Rotten Tomatoes, the film reports an 55% of critics gave positive reviews based on 85 reviews; the average rating is 5.67/10.
+On Rotten Tomatoes, the film reports an 55% of critics gave positive reviews based on 85 reviews; the average rating is 5.60/10.
 The site's critical consensus reads "Quarantine uses effective atmosphere and consistent scares to stand above the crop of recent horror films."
 Metacritic reported the film had an aggregate score of 53/100 based on 14 reviews, which indicates "mixed or average reviews".

 Reviewing it in The New York Times, Jeannette Catsoulis praised its "solid acting and perfectly calibrated shocks".

 Quarantine received a 3.5/5 stars from Bloody Disgusting, which wrote, "A study in claustrophobia, expertly cast, edited and staged with expert meticulousness and precision, the film’s only major flaw is the need to explain that which never needed explaining."
 Michael Gingold of Fangoria rated it 3/4 stars and called it "an acceptable substitute" for the original film.
 Empire was lukewarm in its response but critical of the rushed and copied-verbatim style of the remake.

 Paul Nicholasi of Dread Central rated it 1.5/5 stars and called it hard to watch, both because of the shaky cam and the pacing.
 Joe Leydon of Variety described it as "a modestly inventive, sporadically exciting thriller that nonetheless proves too faithful to its central conceit for its own good."

 Artistic response

-Jaume Balagueró, who co-wrote and directed the REC series, expressed distaste for Quarantine by saying, "It's impossible for me to like, because it's a copy.
+Jaume Balagueró, who co-wrote and directed the REC series, disliked Quarantine, stating; "It's impossible for me to like, because it's a copy.
 It's the same, except for the finale.
-It’s impossible to enjoy Quarantine after REC.
-I don’t understand why they avoided the religious themes; they lost a very important part of the end of the movie."
+It's impossible to enjoy Quarantine after REC.
+I don't understand why they avoided the religious themes; they lost a very important part of the end of the movie."

 Paco Plaza stated that Quarantine "helped REC to become more popular than it was.
 It moved a spotlight onto our film.
 You know, the fact that it was going to be remade in Hollywood, it was big news in Europe.
 Everyone knew that it existed, this tiny Spanish film."